DaniilPaskal/CP386-Assignment-4/README.md

 To create a program that implements the banker's algorithm using threads.

 ## Installation:
-Place all files in one folder and execute the following commands to run:
+Place 180930850_a04.c, makefile4.mk, and semple4_in.txt in one folder and execute the following commands to run:
 - mv makefile.mk Makefile
 - make
 - ./Assignment_4 [starting available resource values]